U.S. steps up sanctions as Iran floats nuclear talks

 A senior Western diplomat in Tehran, who asked not to be named, said the fact that the Iranians were stepping up their threats "shows that they are worried about losing petrodollars, on which more than 60 percent of the economy depends."

-The Iranian threat briefly pushed benchmark Brent crude up by more than a dollar to over $109 (70.18 pounds) a barrel this week.
+The Iranian threat briefly pushed benchmark Brent crude up by more than a dollar to over $109 a barrel this week.

 Oil Minister Rostam Qasemi told Saturday's weekly Aseman that further sanctions would push oil over $200 a barrel.